Lack Of Education Leads To Lost Dreams And Low Income For Many Jehovah's Witnesses

 Still, McGee says she isn't letting that feeling stop her from retaking her life.

-"I was taught very very young to stop dreaming, to not have dreams," McGee says, "that you'll never be a famous person or a doctor or a nurse.
+"I was taught very, very young to stop dreaming, to not have dreams," McGee says, "that you'll never be a famous person or a doctor or a nurse.
 It's not possible.
 So now, as an adult, at 34 years old, I'm learning to start dreaming again."

 Even if it's too late for some of her dreams, she definitely hopes to pass them on to her children.